Paolovg95/Paolovg95/README.md

 ### 👋 🌎

-Graduated bachelor's degree in Mechanical Engineering & Technology and Graduated from Le Wagon's Web Development Bootcamp in Rio de Janeiro.
+Mechanical Engineer & and Web Developer

-Python, Django, HTML & CSS, JavaScript and Ruby.
-Also tools such as: Stimulus JS, Bootstrap, SQL, Git & GitHub, Figma Always to learning new skills, face new challenges and develop new projects.
+Python, Django, HTML & CSS, JavaScript and Ruby, Bootstrap, SQL.
+Always to learning new skills, face new challenges and develop new projects.

 ## Skills:
-Ruby on Rails/ Ruby /Python/ Django/ JS/ HTML & CSS/ Git/ Bootstrap/ SQL
+ Python/ Django/HTML & CSS/ / JS/ Bootstrap/ SQL

-- 🔭 Working on different projects using Django, VueJS.
+- 🔭 Working on different projects trying Django-VueJS and Django-HTMX
 - 📫 How to reach me: paolo9517@gmail.com